 The Mountain Pride Stagecoach is now sheltered at our Black Range Museum Coach House

-Here it is stopped in front of the Keller – Miller store in Hillsboro with driver, the shotgun, and travelers aboard.
+Here it is stopped in front of the Keller – Miller store in Hillsboro with the driver, the shotgun, and travelers aboard.
 This coach was always pulled by a team of four horses or mules.

 Mountain Pride stagecoach with 5 men parked in Hillsboro